-- Plastic Wrap (small piece to cover bottle or container)
+- Plastic wrap (small piece to cover bottle or container)

 You can either just use a wine bottle when there is a small amount left and just leave it out, or you can pour a small amount of wine into a container.
 Wrap the top of the container with plastic wrap and punch a few holes in it.
 Set it up near the hub of the fruit flies and gnats overnight and let the magic happen.

-Tips to Prevent Gnats & Fruit Flies
+4 Ways to Prevent Gnats & Fruit Flies

-- Don’t Leave Out Dirty Dishes: Make sure to wash your dishes and avoid leaving any dirty dishes lying around in the sink.
+Make sure to wash your dishes and avoid leaving any dirty dishes lying around in the sink.
 Get in the habit of cleaning your dishes straight after you are done with a meal.

-- Cover & Get Regularly Take Out Trash: Make sure your garbage is well covered.
+Make sure your garbage is well covered.
 Invest in a trashcan with a lid.
 The key is to keep the odor contained as much as possible to avoid attracting gnats and flies to the smell of rotting food.

-- Get Rid of Damp Areas: Inspect your home, specifically the kitchen and bathroom, for any preventable damp areas.
+Inspect your home, specifically the kitchen and bathroom, for any preventable damp areas.
 You might have a leak or backed up drain or it might be as simple as not leaving out damp towels.
 Locate the source and fix it.

-- Change Pot Soil in Plants: If you have indoor plants and you are confident that gnats and fruit flies are coming from them, then you may need to change the pot soil.
+If you have indoor plants and you are confident that gnats and fruit flies are coming from them, then you may need to change the pot soil.

 If you would like help dealing with a gnat or fruit fly infestation, contact the pest control professionals at Any Pest, Inc today.
-We have been servicing the metro-Atlanta area for almost two decades, specializing in pest control and we would be happy to assist!
+We have been servicing the metro-Atlanta area for almost three decades, specializing in pest control and we would be happy to assist!
 Contact us for a free evaluation for any of your pest control needs.